seafoam6/lets-kill-css/PITCHME.md

 > Two css properties walk into a bar.
 A barstool in a completely different bar falls over.
 > - [@thomasfuchs](https://twitter.com/thomasfuchs)

+note: before I was writing JS applications, burn and churn css work.

 ---

 # Problems with css
-- too many mental models |
+- too many mental models, interpretation of those models |
-- CSS is open to interpretation |
 - everyone on your team needs to be dedicated to CSS or it falls apart |
 - reorganizing parts of your page can break all of your styles |
+- find yourself hunting for wear a style is defined |

 note: (or you have that one person who is really into CSS and hates all their coworkers)